 Devices will need to be equipped for typing and editing documents, manipulating photos, collaborating online and using Internet resources and tools.

 Chromebooks or laptops are recommended for this type of learning.

 Some specialist subjects use specific software like Photoshop, Garageband, Sony Vegas, Sketchup etc. These are paid applications that can be purchased and installed on a laptop but will not work on a Chromebook.
 However, in these areas, desktop computers with the software are available for students to use so a Chromebook will still be useful for completing homework on Google docs etc.

 Please note that the school will guide students in keeping devices safe at school, but will not accept responsibility for any loss or damage.

-Our experience has shown that a Chromebook is a good choice for Years 9 to 11, meeting all the specifications above.
-A Chromebook would still be suitable for Years 12-13 if students are taking subjects which do not require specialist software or higher specifications.
+Our experience has shown that an up to date chromebook is a good choice for Years 9 to 11, meeting all the specifications above.
+A chromebook may still be suitable for Years 12 to 13 if students are taking subjects which do not require specialist software or higher specifications.
 When buying a Chromebook in 2018, we recommend you get one with at least 4GB RAM.

-However, when making the choice of device for Years 12-13, students and parents should consult the subject prospectus for their chosen subjects and ask for advice from the College if in doubt.
-Year 11 students will be able to discuss this during the CSI (course selection interview) in Term 3.
+When making the choice of device for Years 12-13, students and parents should consult the subject teachers of their chosen subjects and ask for advice.
 For some specialist subjects, a laptop with higher specifications would be an advantage, but is not an absolute requirement.
 Do pay attention to the amount of RAM the laptop has - the more RAM, the more capable the laptop is of completing complex operations - for example music, video, photo editing.